-German lignite thrives on policy ambivalence6.
-October 2014. / SEE Energy News
+German lignite thrives on policy ambivalence, SEE Energy News

 Germany has justly become world famous for its Energiewende.
 What is less well known is that the German lignite industry is continuing to wreak its environmental havoc on a large scale.
 On the basis of current German energy policies, writes Jeffrey Michel, there is no “lignite Ausstieg” in sight.